What is the Reclamation Administration?

 Reclamation Administration.com is a website dedicated to posting news and inspiration about reclaiming building materials for reuse.
 Based in the Portland, Oregon the Reclamation Administration is committed to capturing and disseminating creative and innovative information from all over the country.

-Reclamation Administration.com was created by Sara Badiali.
+Reclamation Administration.com was created by Sara Badiali in 2011.

 Buildings are demolished in entirety.
 While almost every other material is subject to recycling, buildings are razed and removed as debris.
 Construction and demolition debris make up the bulk of landfills.
 Building deconstruction unlocks desirable materials for reuse.
 Closed loop systems, Circular Economy, Cradle to Cradle design, Environmental Sustainability, and Community Development are all initiatives that thrive when applied to reclaiming building materials.